austimkelly/secretsynth/README.md

 ## Why gitleaks-utils?

-In short, to help you
+In short, to help you:

-* You don't know what secrets scanning solution to use
+* Identify what secrets scanning solution(s) to use
-* You don't know how many secrets may be discovered in your repositories
+* Know how many secrets may be discovered in your repositories (like a dry run)
-* You want to identify true positives and remediate them before rolling out an alerting system
+* Identify true positives and remediate them before rolling out an alerting system
-* You want to identify false positives and tune your alerting system to eliminate noisy alerts
+* Identify false positives and tune your alerting system to eliminate noisy alerts

 # License